 How to make eggplant curry

-2. Meanwhile, on the stovetop in a large skillet sauté the onion and red bell pepper in oil for a few minutes until tender.
+Meanwhile, saute the onion and red bell pepper in a hot skillet until they’re soft.

 pan full of coconut milk, chickpeas and canned tomatoes, not mixed